From Zero to Website: How Easy It Is to Get Started with Zola

 git submodule add https://github.com/mxaddict/zolanight.git themes/zolanight

-# config.toml
+# zola.toml

 title = "My Awesome Zola Site"

-theme = "zolanight"Step 4: Add Your Content
+theme = "catppuccin-mocha"Step 4: Add Your Content

 A website isn't much without content!
 Zola uses Markdown files in the content